 § 422.
 Tax on spirituous liquor

-A tax is assessed on the gross revenue on the retail sale of spirituous liquor in the state of Vermont, including fortified wine, sold by the liquor control board or sold by a manufacturer or rectifier of spirituous liquor in accordance with the provisions of this title.
-The tax shall be at the following rates based on the gross revenue of the retail sales by the seller in the previous year:
+A tax is assessed on the gross revenue on the retail sale of spirituous liquor in the State of Vermont, including fortified wine, sold by the Liquor Control Board or sold by a manufacturer or rectifier of spirituous liquor in accordance with the provisions of this title.
+The tax shall be at the following rates based on the gross revenue of the retail sales by the seller in the current year:

 § 423.
 Regulations

 The tax commissioner and the liquor control board shall make such rules and regulations as they deem necessary for the proper administration and collection of the tax imposed under section 422 of this title.